SarahMcN25/fundamentals/README.md

 <br>

 ### Histogram
-Histograms uses these parameters; x, bins, range, density, weights, cumulative, bottom, histtype, align, orientation, rwidth, log, color, label, stacked.
 The histogram created in this notebook displays 10000 random values of mean and standard deviation in normal distribution.
 In other words, various mu and sigma values are passed into the argument as x and are plotted in a bell shaped curve.
-Other pyplot functions are used here for example:
-- xlabel sets the mu value label on the x-axis.
-- ylabel describes the sigma values on the y-axis.
-- title gives a title of the overall plot.
-- text allows the user to add a text line on the plot at particulat coordinates.
-- xlim sets the limits on the x-axis from left to right.
-- ylim sets the limits on the y-axis from bottom to top.
-- grid displays the plot on a grid.
-- show is used to call and display the histogram.
-- savefig is also used here to create a png for this figure.

 <br>